The cuisine of Thailand for tourists

 The Thais eat mainly outside the home: cooking at home is not accepted.
 Of course they are not in the tourist restaurants and "their" institutions, whose menu typically consists of one or two items, and the interior of several plastic tables.
 Everywhere on the street you can see the trucks or stalls immediately and prepare and sell food, which you can take home with them – for example the chicken in the sauce, skewers of potatoes or meat, sausage.
 Is all this possible, the prices are very low.

-There is truth in these places, one thing about the smell.
+It is found, however, in these areas one thing the smell.
 The mixed smell of rotten fish, and meat is still not clear what.
-Those who first encounter this smell in areas of cooking, shy away from this place for a dozen metres with a firm decision never to come.
-That smell, the kitchen obliged, mainly fish sauce, which, incidentally, is widespread not only in Thailand but also in Asia generally.
-This sauce is made from rotten fish.
-Rather, it is simply the juice of rotten fish.
-First, this may seem terrifying, but it's no wonder Asians are so fond of this sauce.
-Remember when you first tried olives or soy sauce... fish sauce by the Way, as well as the soy once, has already appeared on the shelves of our shops and even stuck on the shelves in some kitchens.
+Those who first encounter this in the areas of cooking, shy away for a dozen meters with a firm decision never to come.
+But actually this smell kitchen obliged, mainly fish sauce, which, incidentally, is widespread not only in Thailand but also in Asia generally.
+This sauce is made from rotten fish, or rather its fermentation.
+First, this may seem terrifying, but it's no wonder Asians are so fond of it.

 If you disdain to eat in local eateries, we recommend you to eat in the dining halls or food courts (food court).
 These are rather serious, clean establishment, generally available in all major supermarkets and shopping malls.
 Here prepare delicious, diverse, and quality food.
 There you can eat everything from Russian dumplings to fiery spicy Tom Yam.
-Prices are very reasonable: 100 baht (100) can be completely satisfied.
-Alcoholic drinks are not sold there.
+Prices are very reasonable: for 100 baht you can eat enough.

-Service in such places is usually as follows: you buy the cashier a plastic card, for example for 200 baht, then go to the numerous stalls, there choose something.
-The cook takes your card, right in front of you preparing the dish, giving the card together with the cheque and dish.
-When you exit, you give the card, and you return the unspent money.
+Service in such places is usually as follows: you buy the cashier a plastic card or paper coupons, for example for 200 baht, then go to the numerous stalls, pick out something and pay by card or food stamps.
+When you exit, you give the card or coupons, and you return the unspent money.
 In General, everything happens as well, or something, with different variations.